 - I always think Audrey Hepburn when I think of this look.
 A simple chic bun/chignon never goes out of fashion, nor a simple French pleat, whether it’s loose or neat.

-- Create texture in your hair first if you want a more textured chignon or pleat, dry in a texture cream into damp hair first before pinning up, and for a smoother bun, use Bumble and Bumble Invisible Oil.
+- Create texture in your hair first if you want a more textured chignon or pleat, dry in a texture cream into damp hair first before pinning up, and for a smoother bun.
 Either way it’s better if your hair is not freshly washed before putting it up.

 The 5-strand braid makes any outfit look cool.
 It sounds complicated as an idea but it’s a lot simpler than you think.
 This braid can be worn on the side, at the back or on top if you’re feeling confident.
 Rather than trying to explain how to do it, here’s my new tutorial video to learn how to do it and be prepared before you start by having ready some small hair tie elastics, a flat bristle brush and some texture spray.